juice-shop/pwning-juice-shop/appendix/troubleshooting.md

 - If `npm install` on Linux runs into `WARN cannot run in wd` problems (e.g. during the frontend installation step) try running `npm install --unsafe-perm` instead.
-- If `npm start` fails with `Error: ENOENT: no such file or directory, copyfile` you might have had either an error already during `npm install` _or_ you pulled changes from GitHub but did not re-run `npm install` afterwards.
-Make sure to check if the file to copy from exists on your disk and if the target folder for the copy is there.
+- ~~If `npm start` fails with `Error: ENOENT: no such file or directory, copyfile` you might have had either an error already during `npm install` _or_ you pulled changes from GitHub but did not re-run `npm install` afterwards.
+Make sure to check if the file to copy from exists on your disk and if the target folder for the copy is there.~~ _(Should no longer occur with v12.0.2 or later)_

 ### Docker